MadsAlk/Energy-Consumption-Prediction-for-Ship-from-Sensor-Data/README.md

 - Random Forest and SVR outperformed Ridge Regression, demonstrating the importance of nonlinear models for this problem.
 - Feature importance analysis revealed that starboard pitch and longitudinal water speed were the most influential predictors of energy consumption.

-## Conclusion
-This project successfully leveraged sensor data to predict ship energy consumption, with Random Forest and SVR emerging as the top-performing models.
-The results underscore the potential of machine learning to optimize fuel efficiency in maritime operations.